Abia State: Politics

 The State Government is led by a democratically elected Governor who works closely with members of the state's House of Assembly.
-The capital city of the state is Umuahia. and there are 17 local government areas in the state.
+The capital city of the state is Umuahia, and there are 17 local government areas in the state.

 At statehood in 1991, Abia was ruled by Ibrahim Babangida-appointed Military Administrator Frank Ajobena before Ogbonnaya Onu was elected governor later that year under the Third Nigerian Republic.
 Onu governed for nearly two years before Sani Abacha ended the Third Republic and reinstated full military rule.
 Under the Abacha regime, three more Military Administrators (Chinyere Ike Nwosu, Temi Ejoor, and Moses Fasanya) were appointed before Abacha's death and the accession of Abdulsalami Abubakar.
 Abubakar appointed one more Military Administrator, Anthony Obi, before starting the transition to democracy in 1998.

 In 1999, Nigeria returned to democracy, and Orji Uzor Kalu was elected governor on the platform of the People's Democratic Party.
 Consequently, he was sworn in on 29 May 1999.
 In 2003, when it was time for fresh elections, Kalu re-contested on the platform of the PDP and got a second mandate to govern (the Constitution of Nigeria limits Governors to two terms in office).
 At the end of Kalu's term in 2007, Theodore Orji (PPA) defeated Onyema Ugochukwu (PDP) in the 2007 gubernatorial election, to become Abia's next Governor.
 In 2011, Theodore Orji defected from the PPA to the PDP before being re-elected for another four-year term later that year.

 In 2015, Okezie Ikpeazu (PDP) was voted in as the ninth Governor of Abia State.
-Four years later, he won re-election in 2019, defeating Uche Ogah of the All Progressives Congress and Alex Otti of APGA to be sworn in as Governor for a second term on 29 May 2019.
+Four years later, he won re-election, defeating Uche Ogah of the All Progressives Congress and Alex Otti of APGA to be sworn in as Governor for a second term on 29 May 2019.
+In Abia State, 70 percent of politicians belong to the PDP.

+In 2023, Alex Otti of the Labour Party Nigeria (LP) emerged as the eleventh governor of the state having defeated the candidate of the PDP in a fiercely contested race.